nfsu/NFS/README.md

 ```

 ## How to use
-Down below you can see a simply use of the NFS API.
+Down below you can see a simple use of the NFS API.
 ### Reading raw ROM data
 ```cpp
 	using namespace nfs;